 This extension adds a lot of functionalities to your lichess web site.
 It has so many useful and powerful features!
 I am very proud of it.
 The extension is always going to be free, ad-free, donation links free, etc. Yet the only way for it to do what YOU want is feedback.
 Any feedback!
 Praise, curses, bug reports, feature requests, use stories, anything.
 The more you tell me, the more I can improve on this!

 News update: I have merged several TV tools into one, as well as changed the Custom Engine Preferences in version 2.2.0.
+I removed the Move Colorize theme and replaced it with a feature in the Highlight tool in version 2.3.0.
 Please review your Preferences.

 I have also written a different page that will function as a user manual, with all the details on features, preferences and what they mean.